| The following is the complete

 negative impact on the ferret in regards to adrenal disease.
 Size?

+Absolutely!
+Adrenal disease?
+Just can't tell.
 What is interesting about the survey is it showed

 females were twice as likely to get adrenal disease as males.
 This